snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md

   onSessionUpdateCallback: function(clientSession) { }, // Allows the addition of a callback, whenever a new session is generated.
 Available in v3.11+.
   onRequestSuccess: function(data) => { }, // Available in v3.18.1+
   onRequestFailure: function(data) => { }, // Available in v3.18.1+
-  keepalive: true, // Introduced in v4
+  keepalive: false, // Introduced in v4
   customFetch: undefined, // Introduced in v4
   eventStore: undefined, // Introduced in v4
 });